Pillion (film): Different cuts

 Lighton said that several scenes from the film were cut from the version that was shown during its world premiere at the 2025 Cannes Film Festival, and that there could be some more cuts to ensure the film gets released in the United States.
 Skarsgård added: "There's definitely a raunchier version of this movie... what you've seen is the family friendly version... there's also the Alexander Skarsgård cut."
 Speaking to Variety following the film's premiere, Lighton explained:

 It was purely because I didn't want to push the audience into feeling they were being deliberately shocked by an image.
 So for example, there was one close up of a dick, a hard dick... like down the barrel of the lens.
-And after watching the film on that 'fuck-off' screen I thought, yeah, cutting it was probably the right decision!
+And after watching the film on that 'fuck-off' screen I thought, yeah, cutting it was probably the right decision!Lighton later revealed in a Reddit "ask me anything" on the film, that there is no director's cut of the film and Skarsgård was only joking.

 Release

 In October 2024, A24 acquired US distribution rights to the film.
-It had its world premiere at the 2025 Cannes Film Festival at the Un Certain Regard section on 18 May 2025, where it earned a 7-minute standing ovation at the end of its screening.
+It had its world premiere in the Un Certain Regard section of the Cannes Film Festival on 18 May 2025, where it earned a seven-minute standing ovation at the end of its screening.

-The film had its British premiere on the 18 October 2025 at the Southbank Centre as part of the of BFI London Film Festival.
-It will be released theatrically in the UK by Picturehouse and Warner Bros.
-Pictures UK on 28 November 2025, and in the US by A24 on 6 February 2026.
+Pillion had its British premiere on 18 October 2025 at the Southbank Centre as part of the BFI London Film Festival.
+The film was released in cinemas in the United Kingdom on 28 November 2025 by Picturehouse and Warner Bros.
+Pictures UK and in the United States on 6 February 2026 by A24.
+It was released on digital platforms in the UK on 12 January 2026.

+During the various premieres, a number of gay leather clubs were invited to come to watch the film including SLM Stockholm and Leathermen of Ireland.

+In cinemas in the United States, the film was released Not Rated despite the director wanting an NC-17 rating on the MPA scale.
+In its native UK and Ireland, it received an 18 certificate by both the BBFC and the IFCO due to sex and nudity.